Inflation Watch: Inflation Ticks Up to 3%

 “Consumers can use the CPI to determine and plan for how their cost of living is going to change over time,” said Cliff Ambrose, founder and wealth manager at Apex Wealth.
 “By tracking CPI trends, they can adjust their budgets accordingly and anticipate changes in expenses for essentials like housing, groceries and health care.”

 Understanding the CPI won’t just help with budgeting.
-It may also provide clues as to how and where to invest discretionary income.
+It also may provide clues as to how and where to invest discretionary income.

 “If CPI reports indicate rising inflation, consumers may consider investing in assets that typically outperform during inflationary periods, such as real estate, commodities or Treasury Inflation-Protected Securities (TIPS),” Ambrose said.
 “Additionally, they may want to negotiate fixed-rate contracts or consider refinancing debt to lock in lower interest rates.”